rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).

-## A SwiftUI based version of RsyncOSX
+## Next version of RsyncOSX

-[The work on a SwiftUI based version](/post/swiftui/) has commenced.
-The current version of RsyncOSX will be maintenaned until the SwiftUI based version is released.
+[The work on a SwiftUI based version of RsyncOSX](https://rsyncui.netlify.app/) has commenced.
+The new app is called RsyncUI and will be released as a **new application** and not as an upgrade.

 ## How to setup remote servers